vondacho/appmap-viewer/README.md

 Concretely, the functionality implemented by the [@appland/appmap](https://www.npmjs.com/package/@appland/appmap) project is taken over and packaged as a NodeJS web application.

+## Thanks

+Thanks to Kevin Gilpin and the AppMap Slack community (#introductions) for suggesting me the idea of such a technical solution.

 ## Getting started

 Start the AppMap viewer on local port 3000 with `docker run -it -p 3000:8080 ghcr.io/vondacho/appmap-viewer:latest`.